 No reason to beat around the bush: remote communication is no piece of cake!
+It can come with some advantages but also disadvantages.
 Being in our private or professional life, it is nothing close to physical meeting in real time.
-Using e-mails or chats often causes misunderstandings.
+The remote communication disadvantages may include using e-mails or chats which can often cause misunderstandings.
 Indeed, in our today’s real time connected world, Skype, Google hangout and many more, sometimes make us forget the difference.
 We just can’t share all emotions and meaning using a bunch of emoticons.
 Also, important information can be misread or forgotten in a lengthy message or/and thanks to Slack/Skype and other chat platform it is not rare to miss an inbox notification.
 Finally - the lack of prompt and accurate answering from your interlocutor can be really overwhelming (especially when we work in the different time zones and we need answer right now!).
 In this blog post I give you 4 tips to overcome those daily communication problems that designer often encounter with clients (or their team).

 I-From the very beginning, make the design process clear for your client

 Having a remote collaboration obliges us more than ever to take care of clear explanation at each step of the design process.
 You should go through every detail with your client from the very beginning.
 It will pay off at every stage of your project - it eliminates most of the confusion from all sides.
 Always double check if everything is clear for your clients - that you have the equal set of goals, expectation and understandings for the project.
 Remember that we, designers, have the responsibility to make ourselves understood, not the other way around.
 Try to put yourself in your client’s shoes (as a designer you must be empathic don’t you?) - they can be totally foreign to the IT world.
 Often Facebook or Twitter can be the only app your client is using!
 So remember not to be concise in your explanations.